Search Pennsylvania Public Records & Databases (Free)

 Individuals can also visit their local law enforcement or court in person to inquire about warrants.

-Use the PA Sex Offender Registry to Check Streets Nearby
+Use the PA Sex Offender Registry To Check Your Neighborhood

 Those who need to scan their neighborhood for any registered sex offenders can use the PSP Megan’s Law website.
 It has an offender search tool that lets users research a wide array of categories.
 To extrapolate, Pennsylvania residents can find sex offenders by: